-The College currently has £7,302k of a loan outstanding with Barclays Bank plc on terms negotiated in 2008.
-The terms of the existing agreement are for up to another 15 years.
+The College currently has £6,964k of a loan outstanding with Barclays Bank plc on terms negotiated in 2008.
+The terms of the existing agreement are for up to another 14 years.
 This is a 25-year fixed-rate loan.
 The College's forecasts and financial projections indicate that it will be able to operate within this existing facility and covenants for the foreseeable future and make repayments as they fall due.

-Accordingly, the College has a reasonable expectation that it has adequate resources for its activities to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its Financial Statements.
+Accordingly, the Corporation has a reasonable expectation that the College will have adequate resources for its activities to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its financial statements.